dhesenkamp/turtleRecall/README.md

 - `documentation`: Written documentation of the project, including LaTeX source files
 - `functions`: Helper functions used in the main notebook
 - `models`: Code to create the models we used
+- `environment.yml`: Environment in which this project was built
 - `turtleRecall.ipynb`: Main notebook with pipeline for the entire project
 - `turtleRecallColab.ipynb`: Main notebook adapted for use with Google Colab.
 Works as standalone, all helper functions, models, and utility variables are included
 - `utils.py`: Utilities